LLDevLab/lldevcpu/Readme.md

 - Binary representation: Bits 31 – 26 are operation code (opcode), bits 25 – 22 are source register's address.
 In this register actual branch address is stored.
 Bits 21 – 0 are reserved.
 - Description: Moves branch address from source register to Program Counter register.
 - Example: br r0
+- Status flags affected: does not change status register flags.

 ## Related software